 Program Structure

-Hybrid Group-Based Program designed to provide flexible, stepped support for adolescents (11–17) and young adults (18–25).
+Hybrid Group-Based Program designed to provide flexible, stepped support for kids, teens, and adults.

 Secondary Group Placement: Clients may also be required to participate in an additional group offered at Hope Crest Counseling, selected based on age, developmental stage, and clinical needs (e.g., creative expression, DBT, social skills, mindfulness, interpersonal processing).